inner-outer-space/nyc-collisions-analytics/README.md

 This repository contains my final project for the [Data Engineering Zoomcamp by DataTalksClub](https://github.com/DataTalksClub/data-engineering-zoomcamp).
 The course covered a varitey of data engineering topics and tools.
 My course notes and homework can be found here: [DE Zoomcamp 2024 Repo](https://github.com/inner-outer-space/de-zoomcamp-2024).

-This project aims to sythesize the information and put it to practice to create an automated end-to-end data pipeline that utilises Docker, Terraform, Google Cloud Platform (GCP), and Mage as an Orchestrator.
+This project aims to sythesize the information and put it to practice to create an automated end-to-end data pipeline utilizing Docker, Terraform, Spark, Google Cloud Platform (GCP), and Mage as an Orchestrator.

 ## DATA SOURCES
 - [New York City Motor Vehicle Collisions Data Set](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95) <br/>